 Let’s talk about websites for Small to Medium Businesses (Using Migration Agents)

 Here at Digital8, we’ve designed and developed hundreds of websites for SME business owners around Brisbane and beyond.
-From Migration Agents, to Gyms, to all sorts of weird and wonderful business ideas, all with unique products and services.
+From migration agents to gyms, plumbers to concrete, as well as all sorts of other wonderful local business ideas, all with unique products and services, we’ve seen it all.

-You could then even have another sub-menu pop up under those items which would have “Visa Type XYZ”, “Visa Type X” and so on underneath that.
+You could then even have another sub-menu pop up under those items which would have “Visa Type X”, “Visa Type Y” and so on underneath that.

-This provides an easy to use menu which should allow most people to find what they’re after in one click with a little mouse hovering through the menu.
+This provides an easy-to-use menu that should allow most people to find what they’re after in one click with a little mouse hovering through the menu.

-The same could apply to a plumber (“Emergency Plumbing”, “Residential”, “Corporate” etc), a florist (“Romantic Bouquets”, “Birthday Flowers” etc) or a range of other industries.
+The same could apply to a plumber (“Emergency Plumbing”, “Residential”, “Corporate”), a florist (“Romantic Bouquets”, “Birthday Flowers”) and a range of other industries.

 Side note: Good user experience helps with your SEO.